retran/meow/README.md

 <strong>meow - Purr-fect Development Environment</strong>
 </div>

 A comprehensive dotfiles management system that automates the tedious task of configuring a new machine by applying predefined setups called "presets."
 Instead of spending hours installing packages and tweaking configs, just pick a preset and you're ready to code.
-Part of the meow ecosystem, including [MeowVim](https://github.com/retran/meowvim) for Neovim configuration.
+Part of the `project meow` ecosystem, including [`MeowVim`](https://github.com/retran/meowvim) for Neovim configuration.

 ## 🖼️ Screenshots